Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Neutrino signal

+The evolution of the central fluid element's density prior to the phase transition is determined by the hadronic EOS, for which we explore the DD2 class of RMF EOS here.
+Variations employed here between the original DD2 and its supersaturation density softer variation DD2F, result in somewhat higher central densities during the SN post-bounce evolution, which concerns RDF-1.1 and RDF-1.2 in Fig.~\ref{fig:fit_1}, in comparison to the DD2 based models RDF-1.8 and RDF-1.9, featuring systematically lower onset densities and hence shorter timescales for the onset of quark matter.

-In order to determine this correlation quantitatively, one has to take the progenitor model dependence into account.
-Comparing {\tt s30a28}, {\tt s40a28} and {\tt s40.0}, even though this correlation holds qualitatively, the appearance of the second bursts is shifted by several hundreds of milliseconds, despite similar central PNS densities for the hadron-quark phase transition as well as the PNS collapse (see Table~\ref{tab:results} in Appendix~\ref{sec:appendix_results}).
+In order to determine this correlation quantitatively, one has to take the progenitor model dependence into account, which determines the mass accretion rate and hence the timescale for the PNS mass to grow.
+Comparing {\tt s30a28}, {\tt s40a28}, and {\tt s40.0}, even though this correlation holds qualitatively, the appearance of the second bursts varies by several hundreds of milliseconds, despite similar central PNS densities for the hadron-quark phase transition as well as the PNS collapse for RDF-1.2, RDF-1.8, and RDF-1.9 (see Table~\ref{tab:results} in sec~\ref{sec:systematics}).
 The reason is the different post-bounce evolution prior to the phase transition.
-Relevant here is the higher temperature for {\tt s40a28} and the rather strong temperature dependence of the onset densities for the phase transition within the RDF EOS \citep[c.f.][]{Bastian:2021}, i.e. the onset density shifts towards lower values for increasing temperatures.
-Consequently, the second neutrino burst is launched earlier for models that have a higher post-bounce mass accretion rate, i.e. a higher density in the silicon-sulfur layer, prior to the onset of the phase transition.
+Relevant here is the higher temperature obtained for {\tt s40a28}, in combination with the strong temperature dependence of the onset densities for the phase transition within the RDF EOS \citep[c.f.][]{Bastian:2021}, i.e. the onset density shifts toward lower values for increasing temperatures.
+Consequently, the second neutrino burst is launched earlier for models that feature a higher temperature during the post-bounce evolution prior to the onset of the phase transition.